EmberwildGameBible/The_Emberwild_Archive-/02_Regions/Emberford_Marketwalk/Emberford_Marketwalk_Quest_Hub.md

-# Emberford Marketwalk Quest Hub — $quest-hub-stitcher
+# Emberford Marketwalk Quest Hub

 A river-town hub built around ferry ramps, kiln smoke, and the clamor of open-air stalls.
 Questlines weave merchants, ferrymen, and ember-kiln crews with relic hunters who follow whispers from the rumor sheets.